aaronsama/in_or_out/README.md

 In Or Out?
 ======

 This is a very simple Ruby script to label a set of points according to their location inside given areas.
-I developed it to solve a very specific problem that might or might not be useful to you: I had a table containing people names and their address (already geocoded using [this script](https://github.com/veltman/csvgeocode)) and I wanted to automatically find who was in which area on a map I made with Google My Maps.
+I developed it to solve a very specific problem that might or might not be useful to you: I had a table containing people names and their address and I wanted to automatically find who was in which area on a map I made with Google My Maps.

 It takes in input: